-So, you've got your new iPhone 6 or iPhone 6 Plus (or are about to), but what about that old iPhone you still have?
+So, you're going to buy yourself that new iPhone X, but what about that old iPhone you still have?
 You can keep it in your desk drawer as a backup (because you're clumsy), give it to a friend, family member, or charity (because you're a giving person), or you could sell it (because you're broke, seeing that you just bought a sweet new phone).

 If you're considering the latter two options, here is everything you should do before getting rid of your old iPhone, including backing up, wiping, and carrier-unlocking it.